salil91/GASP-python/README.rst

-GASP is a genetic algorithm for structure and phase prediction written in Python and interfaced to GULP_, LAMMPS_ and VASP_.
+maGASP is a genetic algorithm for structure and phase prediction written in Python and interfaced to GULP_, LAMMPS_ and VASP_.
 It can search for the structures of clusters, 2D materials, wires, and bulk materials and do both fixed-composition and phase diagram searches.

 .. _VASP: http://www.vasp.at/
 .. _LAMMPS: http://lammps.sandia.gov/